 Among the many essential materials in our daily lives are ceramics, which are classified as inorganic and nonmetallic.
-Clay, bricks, tiles, glass, and cement are some of the best-known examples of ceramics.
+Clay, bricks, tiles, glass, and cement are some of the best-known examples of ceramics products.

 The art and craft of pottery can be seen throughout the country, be it flower pots, terracotta chimes, or the thirst-quenching ‘Surahi’ and ‘Matki’, and is considered one of the best living craft traditions in India.
 People in many parts of India use traditional potters’ wheels and kilns as well as subsistence agriculture to make earthenware, which has become an integral part of haats, bazaars, and urban market spaces.

 During Ganeshotsav, Durga Puja, Diwali, and Ekadashi, terracotta oil lamps, idols, temples, and toys adorn the markets.
 Terracotta kitchenware, utensils, and pottery stalls are a staple in many festivals.

 Let’s take a look at several popular pottery styles in India.

 1. Jaipur Blue Pottery, Rajasthan | Ceramics Products

 This glazed pottery form uses a blue glaze and is known for its intricate designs in blue and white.
 Popular in crockery, décor, artefacts, and utility items, it can be found in almost every pottery enthusiast’s home.
 Quartz is abundant in this region, which forms the main ingredient for blue pottery.